imixs/imixs-cloud/doc/INGRESS.md

 ### Adding Basic Authentication

-The [BasicAuth middleware](https://docs.traefik.io/middlewares/basicauth/) is a quick way to restrict access to your services to known users.
+The [Middleware BasicAuth](https://docs.traefik.io/middlewares/basicauth/) is a quick way to restrict access to your services to known users.
 The middleware can be configured with a list of user/password pairs.

 #### 1. Generate a password file

-First generate a password file with your user:password pairs.
+First generate a password file on your master node with your user:password pairs.
 You can use the commadline tool 'htpasswd' which is part of the apache2-utils.
 The following command will add a new user:password pair to a local stored password file named '.kubepasswd'

 	$ htpasswd -nb admin adminadmin >> .kubepasswd